Buying FAQ

 As a registered buyer you need to just email the practice code to info@practicesalesearch.com.au or submit a shortlist.

-We can then pass you more information and / or the sellers details depending upon the listing.
+We can then pass you more information.

 If you aren't registered we will need for you to register.
 Click here to register.